nasa/fprime/docs/UsersGuide/dev/baremetal-multicore.md

 # F´ On Baremetal and Multi-Core Systems

 F´ supports use on baremetal, multi-core, and even multi-device systems.
-This guide seeks to walk the user though some of the caveats and delicacies of such systems.
+This guide seeks to walk the user through some of the caveats and delicacies of such systems.
 It includes

 - [Baremetal Systems](#baremetal-systems)